JFC-MX/Midterm_MEXE410_MEXE3301_Group-1_2026/Phase4_CAPA.md

 ---

-## NCR-01: Autonomy and Communication Loss
+## NCR Question-1:
+"If the robot is autonomous, why does losing communication immediately make it unsafe?
+Doesn't that suggest your autonomy depends on continuous external supervision rather than onboard intelligence?"

+Identified Non-Conformance:
-* **Identified Non-Conformance:** The system immediately enters an unsafe/protective stop state upon losing external communication, indicating a reliance on external supervision rather than true onboard autonomy.
+The system immediately enters an unsafe/protective stop state upon losing external communication, indicating a reliance on external supervision rather than true onboard autonomy.

+Root Cause:
-* **Root Cause:** The control logic erroneously equated a loss of fleet-management communication with a loss of local environmental awareness.
+The control logic erroneously equated a loss of fleet-management communication with a loss of local environmental awareness.
 * **Corrective & Preventive Action:**
     * The control architecture will be re-engineered to feature a "Local Autonomous State."
     * Upon communication loss, the vehicle will no longer execute an immediate hard stop in active traffic lanes.